process

 explore by using it

-I sit with the thing and use it.
-Try variations directly in code — different layouts, different copy, different flows.
-This is where I figure out what the product actually wants to be.
+Then I just sit with it and use it.
+I’ll try variations right there in code: different layouts, different copy, different flows.
+This is where I figure out what the thing actually wants to be.

-Figma never enters here.
-It can’t show me what 120ms of motion feels like, or whether a keyboard hides the button I care about.
+Figma can’t help me here.
+It won’t show me what 120ms of motion feels like, or whether the keyboard ends up covering the button that matters.

 work backwards into a brief

-Once I can feel the thing, the brief writes itself: one sentence on who it’s for, the promise, and the ways it could fall over.
-Claude and Perplexity are open for context — reviews, adjacent products, anything I missed the first time.
+Once I can feel the thing, the brief basically writes itself: who it’s for, what it promises, and where it could fall apart.
+I’ll have Claude and Perplexity open for context: reviews, similar products, whatever I missed the first time.

 package what clicks into a component library

-Once a pattern feels right, I lift it out of the prototype and into a real component.
-Named, typed, with the variants I’ve actually needed.
-Same for color, type, spacing — they get a system once I know what I’m systematizing.
+Once a pattern feels right, I pull it out of the prototype into a real component: named, typed, with the variants I actually needed.
+Color, type, and spacing get the same treatment.
+They turn into a system once I know what I’m systematizing.

-This is the step that turns a personal sketch into something a team can build on.
-The library is how I collaborate — a shared vocabulary, not just shared files.
+This is the step that turns my sketch into something a team can build on.
+The library is how I collaborate: a shared vocabulary, not just shared files.

 show it to people

-I show the prototype to a few real people and watch where they hesitate.
-I’ll also ask Claude to walk through it as a specific kind of user — it catches things I’ve gone blind to.
+I put the prototype in front of a few real people and watch where they hesitate.
+I’ll also have Claude walk through it as a specific kind of user, and it catches things I’ve gone blind to.

 If something needs explaining, I fix it instead.